 Once she gained her freedom, Mum Bett changed her name to Elizabeth Freeman.
 Colonel Ashley proffered her on multiple occasions to return to his home as a paid servant, all which she declined.
 She instead accepted employment as a paid domestic worker in Theodore Sedgwick’s household, and later, became a prominent healer, midwife, and nurse.
 After 20 years, Freeman bought her own house where she lived with her children.
 Elizabeth “Mum Bett” Freeman died in 1829 at the age of 85, and was buried in the Sedgwick family plot in Stockbridge, Massachusetts, as the only non-Sedgwick buried in the “inner circle” of the family plot.

 While Freeman's birth into slavery was not her choice, her tenacity changed the course of her fate.
-Freeman's abolition became a beacon of hope for other enslaved blacks, begetting a group of “freedom suits” that ultimately lead the Massachusetts Supreme Judicial Court to outlaw slavery in their state.
+Freeman's abolition became a beacon of hope for other enslaved Black people, begetting a group of “freedom suits” that ultimately lead the Massachusetts Supreme Judicial Court to outlaw slavery in their state.
 Throughout history, women like Elizabeth Freedom exemplify fortune favoring the bold.

 Our determination and action can change the fortune of those in need.
 Education is an essential foundation for children's growth, and the electricity from solar LED lamps serve as an important tool for school children in an off-grid rural community in Burma.
 Support our campaign to provide solar LED lamps to children in need.